imix/gmt-wordpress/energy-tests/README.md

 Therefore a `sleep 20` is in the `setup-commands` of the `usage_scenario.yml` so that Puppeteer will not
 get a database connection error from Wordpress.

+## Changing the data in the admin

+Go to http://gcb-wordpress-apache:9875/wp-admin/ and use:
+- Username: arne
+- Password: arne

 ## Running the measurement